 College of Arts and Human Sciences: Archaeology, Art History, Celtic Civilization, Drama Studies, Early Irish, Economics, English, Film Studies, French, Geography, German, Greek, Greek and Roman Civilization, History, Information Studies, Irish Folklore, Irish Studies, Italian, Latin, Linguistics, Mathematical Physics, Mathematical Studies, Modern Irish, Music, Politics, Philosophy, Psychology, Statistics, Spanish, Sociology, Welsh.

-College of Commerce: Accountancy, Banking and Finance, Business Management and International Business, Industrial Relations and Human Resources, Management Information Systems, Marketing.
+College of Business and Commerce: Accountancy, Banking and Finance, Business Management and International Business, Industrial Relations and Human Resources, Management Information Systems, Marketing.

 College of Agri-Food, Nutrition and Environmental Sciences: Animal and Crop Production, Animal Science (including select electives from the Veterinary School), Agri-Environmental Science, Engineering Technology, Food and Agribusiness Management, Food Science, Forestry, Horticulture, Landscape and Sportsturf Management.

 College of Science: Applied and Computational Mathematics, Biochemistry, Biochemistry and Molecular Biology, Botany, Cell & Molecular Biology, Chemistry, Climate and Earth System Science, Computer Science, Environmental Biology, Genetics, Geology, Mathematical Physics, Mathematical Science, Mathematics, Medical Chemistry and Chemical Biology, Microbiology, Neuroscience, Pharmacology, Physics, Physics with Astronomy and Space Science, Physiology, Plant Genetic Engineering, Statistics, Theoretical Physics and Zoology.